unlimitediw/DistributedSystemLearn/DockerAndContainer.md

    * Client makes a request over port 80 to the load balancer -> The load balancer distributes requests across all available ports -> Instances are registrered in the application's target group -> Each container runs a single application process which binds the node.js cluster parent to port 80 within its namespace -> The node.js cluster parent is responsible for distributing traffic to the workers within the monlithic application. (monolithic because each container has all features of the rest of the containers.)

 * Amazon ECS(Elastic Container Service): a good container managerment service allows you to run Apps on a managed cluster of Amazon EC2 instances.
-* Create an AWS CloudFormation Stack and upload the "ecs.yml" file in containerized-infrastruce folder as a template
+* Create an AWS CloudFormation Stack and upload the "ecs.yml" file in containerized-infrastructure folder as a template
 ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/4ecscluster.PNG)
 * Next we will write a task definition named "api" with the image we build previously and use the load balancer(ALB) in EC2 management to see the VPC and use it to create the ALB target group.
 And then add a Listener(in EC2 Load Balance) and set Forward to "api".
 * Finally we will deploy the Monolith as a service by configuring the service in Amazon ECS console.
 ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/4myService.PNG)

 > Step3: Break the Monolith
 * Bullet points: Microservice provides more isolation and allows more tolerance to crashes handling and more security.
-At the same time, it also allow scale independtly and develope faster.
+At the same time, it also allows scale independtly and develops faster.
 * Architecture Overview
 ![](Breakarch)
    * Client makes traffic requests over port 80. -> The ALB routes exterbak traffic to the correct service and inspects the client request and uses the routing rules to direct the request to an instance and port for the target group matching the rule. -> Each service has a target group that keeps track of the instance and ports of each container running for that service. -> EC2 deploys each service into a container across an EC2 cluster.
 Each container only handles a single feature.